MileHacker Logo

 • Appreciate the traditional craftwork, from zellige tilework to carved wood.

-• Consider visiting a pottery cooperative or traditional weaving workshop.
+• Consider checking out a pottery cooperative or traditional weaving workshop.

 • Capture the artistic elements throughout the city's old sections.